AntonyWujiang/codisX/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/CodisLabs/codis?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Build Status](https://travis-ci.org/CodisLabs/codis.svg)](https://travis-ci.org/CodisLabs/codis)

 Codis is a proxy based high performance Redis cluster solution written in Go, which is widely used in many companies.
-The official github address is https://github.com/CodisLabs/codis.

 CodisX is based on the latest version of codis 3.2.2.

 As is known, in production scenarios, we basically use cache in two ways: